HoneyHoneyTeam/3in1-WIFI-MultiBoard-with-Screen/README.md

 <br/>

-## What is it, and what can the board do??
+## What is it, and what can the Multiboard do??

-The 3-in-1 board contains three chipsets: ESP32, nRF24, and CC1101.
+The 3-in-1 Multiboard contains three chipsets: ESP32, nRF24, and CC1101.

 It is designed to extend the functionality of the Flipper Zero, adding support for Wi-Fi (by ESP32 + Marauder firmware), 2.4GHz RF (by nRF24), and expanded SubGHz coverage (by CC1101).

 <br/>

-## Specification of the board
+## Specification of the Multiboard

 - ESP32-S2 Chipset for Wifi & Pre-load with Marauder
 - CC1101 SubGhz chipset (433mhz) with amplifier